 Michael Corleone: And why should I be afraid of Joe Zasa?

-Vincent Mancini: Because he knows you're keeping him from moving up in the commission.
+Vincent Mancini: Well, he knows you're stopping him from rising up in the commission, Uncle Mike.
 I say we make him dead.
-You give the word and I'll take care of it myself.
+You give me the order and I'll take care of it.

-Michael Corleone: Maybe you should come with me for a few weeks.
+Michael Corleone: You'll take care of it?
+Maybe you should come with me for a few weeks.
 See what happens.
-See how much you learn.
+See if you learn.
 Then, we'll talk about your future.

 Vincent Mancini: I won't let you down.